Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 there will only be one official binary/ETC per platform/hardware/OS/ETC (probably compiler; but could be any"-thing" ℝeally?..); ℝeal boxers will use a ~~(live) USB~~ virtual machine to box their own binaries/ETC...

+users can play [roulette](http://www.commitstrip.com/en/2014/05/16/russian-roulette/); the binary/ETC will not perform data erasure if the smallest temporæl digit is [3](https://www.youtube.com/watch?v=aU4pyiB-kq0).

 I'm hoping the simplicity will result in a minimal binary/ETC; but IDM bloating it to an entertaining number of digits... (nᵗʰ power of x, nᵗʰ prime, ETC)
 <br>to simplify the binary/ETC, use inline ASM for "builtin" mantras; to be post-compiled
 <br>the binary/ETC will only be cross-compilable